-Students may enroll in applied organ lessons for credit.
-There are four options for private lessons:
+Students may study organ as part of the group organ class (Music 106) or enroll in private organ lessons for credit.
+There are two options for private organ lessons (known as “applied instruction”):

 Scholarship assistance is available.
 Please contact Dr. Daniel Kerr with any additional questions.